jdcrecur/swagger-chunk/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Summary
-Swagger-chunk allows you to build and maintain large swagger 2 API documentation files from small manageable chunks, importing and re-using.
-Perfect for [Documentation-Driven Development](https://gist.github.com/zsup/9434452), and when used in conjunction with [swagger-codegen](https://swagger.io/swagger-codegen/) makes for a powerful methodology to both start and maintain any project.

-Before writing the compiled swagger file to disk the object is validated using [openapi-schema-validation](https://www.npmjs.com/package/openapi-schema-validation), any validation issues are written to the terminal and the process halted.
-You may bypass validation, please see the available command line arguments.

-## Upgrade from v1 to v2
-The base paths are now relative to the input file.
-If you are using this tool and upgrade to v2 ensure the main entry point uses files relative to itself unlike relative to the package.json file as in v1.
+Bundle many OpenAPI 2|3 files together into one.
+Please see the srcOA2 and srcOA3 for examples.

 ## Examples
-For a full example please view the example folder within the swagger-chunk repo.: [https://github.com/jdcrecur/swagger-chunk/tree/master/src](https://github.com/jdcrecur/swagger-chunk/tree/master/src)
+For a full example please view the example folder within the swagger-chunk repo.: [https://github.com/jdcrecur/swagger-chunk/tree/master/srcOA3](https://github.com/jdcrecur/swagger-chunk/tree/master/srcOA3)

 ## Install and use locally via cli
 Installing: